burlachenkok/exploring-python3/python3-note.md

 There are several resources from which anyone can learn about Python scripting language:

-1. Firstly, there is a book written by [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum), who is the original author of this language.
-Today it has been converted into a pretty big tutorial and it is not named as a "book", but named as a "tutorial": https://docs.python.org/3/tutorial/
+1. Firstly, there is a book written by Guido van Rossum (https://en.wikipedia.org/wiki/Guido_van_Rossum), who is the original author of this language.
+Today it has been converted into a pretty big tutorial, and it is not named as a "book", but named as a "tutorial": https://docs.python.org/3/tutorial/

 2. All compiled documentation is available here in various formats (including PDF and HTML) : [https://docs.python.org/3.11/download.html](https://docs.python.org/3.11/download.html).
-The archive contains all the documents for the version of Python that you will select.
+The archive contains all the documents for the Python version that you will select.

 3. Python Language Reference: https://docs.python.org/3.8/reference/index.html.
 For example, this is a [link](https://docs.python.org/3/reference/datamodel.html#emulating-callable-objects) to the detailed description of different built-in functions for user-defined classes that you need to implement in your classes to support some built-in operators.

 4. Python Interpreter is distributed with various standard modules called Python Standard Library: https://docs.python.org/3/library/index.html.
 You can find documentation that describes Standard Types through this [link](https://docs.python.org/3/library/stdtypes.html).

-5. The CPython interpreter website contains a full-text search over Python documentation.
+5. The CPython interpreter website contains a full-text search of Python documentation.
 You can use this utility both in terms of learning and in terms of finding details if you already know this scripting language: https://docs.python.org/3/search.html

 6. The syntax of most Programming Languages is typically described with Backus Naur forms for Context-Free-Grammars (CFG).
 These grammar rules (which describe syntax rules) can be found here (in case you need to go into the level of specific construction rules): https://docs.python.org/3/reference/grammar.html

-7. The Python scripting language (and another scripting language as [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html))  contains plenty of jargon and specific terminology.
+7. The Python scripting language (and another scripting language, such as Bash (https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html)) contains plenty of jargon and specific terminology.
 The Python glossary can be found here: https://docs.python.org/3/glossary.html

-8. If you need to understand how some built-in type is implemented you more likely need to go to the level of a source code of Python interpreter: https://github.com/python/cpython
+8. If you need to understand how some built-in type is implemented, you more likely need to go to the level of a source code of Python interpreter: https://github.com/python/cpython

 9. A class can implement certain operations that can be invoked by special syntax.
 A complete list of these special methods is available in the Python Language Reference: https://docs.python.org/3/reference/datamodel.html#special-method-names.